p2panda/handbook/website/docs/overview.md

 # Overview

-p2panda lets you build applications connected by a feature-rich decentralised database with built-in identity and encryption providers. p2panda is playful, local-first, ressource-efficient, interconnected and hackable.
+p2panda lets you build applications connected by a feature-rich decentralised database with built-in identity and encryption providers. p2panda is playful, local-first, resource-efficient, interconnected and hackable.

 ## Handbook